mysql/mysql-connector-nodejs/tut/Getting_Started.md

 ```

 getSession is a function from the mysqlx module taking an object with
 properties as parameter.
-33060 is the port the MySQL X Protocol uses.
+33060 is the port that the X DevAPI Protocol uses by default.
 The return value is a Promise which will resolve to a Session object.
 This means that as soon as we're successfully connected the callback
 provided to the then() function will be called.
 In case of an error the